WoltLab/docs.woltlab.com/pages/package/package_package-xml.md

 ### `<compatibility>`
 {% include callout.html content="Available since WoltLab Suite 3.1" type="info" %}
 {% include callout.html content="With the release of WoltLab Suite 5.2 the API versions were abolished.
-Instead an exclude to the version "6.0.0 Alpha 1" from the WSC is sufficient." type="warning" %}
+Instead of using API versions packages should exclude version `6.0.0 Alpha 1` of `com.woltlab.wcf` going forward." type="warning" %}

 WoltLab Suite 3.1 introduced a new versioning system that focused around the API compatibility and is intended to replace the `<excludedpackage>` instruction for the Core for most plugins.